 - Avoid caffeine in the evening (tea, coffee, cola, ‘energy’ drinks, etc.)

-- Do something you find relaxing before you go to bed (don’t go to bed straight after doing the books for hours!)
+- Do something you find relaxing before you go to bed (don’t go to bed straight after doing the farm accounts for hours!)

 - Get up at the same time every morning regardless of how long you have slept